MattTW/Coronavirus-Inform/README.md

 * ```pip3 install -r requirements.txt```
 * ```python3 go.py```

+If you get SSL errors, run the Install Certificates command that comes with your python install.
+On a Mac with Python 3, run ```/Applications/Python\ 3.7/Install\ Certificates.command ```

 If python 3 is your default python, ```pip``` and ```python``` will work just fine too.

 You can be pretty generic answering the location prompt.
 A city and state is usually enough.
 Well known landmarks will work too.